ocoffey/csc-211-su18/assignments/a00/readme.md

 1. At this point you may notice a banner along the top of your window noting that your current version is out of date, to update, run `update50` in the built-in shell, which should be titled 'workspace/'.
 You'll then have to restart the docker instance by running `docker restart ide50` in the **original terminal or powershell window** (this is the one one your desktop, not within the browser).
 Once you've restarted the IDE, refresh your browser to ensure you have all of the changes.

 2. After restarting your computer, you will no longer be able to connect to the IDE using your browser.
-In order to access the IDE again, run the following command: (again, toolbox users will have to run this from the Docker Quickstart Application, Community Edition users can run this directly from terminal / powershell)
+In order to access the IDE again, run the following command: (again, toolbox users will have to run this from the Docker Quickstart Application, Community Edition users can run this directly from terminal/powershell)

 ```bash
 $ docker start ide50